Distillation versus Contrastive Learning: How to Train Your Rerankers: Introduction

 Modern information retrieval (IR) systems often rely on a two-stage process: an initial retriever quickly finds candidate texts, and a more powerful reranker re-orders them by relevance to improve the final ranking quality~\cite[\interalia]{schutze2008introduction,ma2023fine,asai2024openscholar,singh2025ai2scholarqa}.
 This reranking stage, which involves scoring and sorting texts by their relevance to a given query, commonly employs powerful cross-encoders~\cite{yates2021pretrained,zhuang2024setwiseapproachforeffectiveandhighlyefficient}.

-Effective training is key to building a high-performing cross-encoder reranker.
+Effective training is key to building a high-performing cross-encoder pointwise reranker.
 Two main strategies have emerged for this purpose.
 The first, contrastive learning (CL), trains the model directly using ground-truth relevance labels, learning to distinguish positive (relevant) examples from negative (irrelevant) ones~\cite{oord2018representation,gao2021rethink,ma2023fine}.
 The second, knowledge distillation (KD), instead involves training a smaller ``student'' model to replicate the outputs of a larger, more capable ``teacher'' model~\cite{buciluǎ2006modelcompression,hinton2015distillingknowledge,hofstatter2020marginmse,schlatt2025rankdistillm}.
 This method is often employed to create efficient models that can approximate the performance of larger ones.

 Both strategies are widely used to train rerankers.
 But for practical deployments, is one preferable to the other?
 Prior work has explored related, but distinct, questions.
 For instance, \citet{hofstatter2020marginmse} explored distilling from rerankers to retrievers; while \citet{baldelli2024twolaratwostepllmaugmenteddistillation} and~\citet{schlatt2025rankdistillm} focused on training rerankers via distilling from large language models (LLMs) like GPT-4~\cite{achiam2023gpt4techinicalreport}.
-However, there is no direct comparison of these two strategies.
+A line of works empirically compared distillation versus contrastive learning in training learning-to-rank models and BERT-sized rankers~\cite{qin2021improvingneuralrankingvialosslessknowledgedistillation,qin2023rdsuite,qin2021neuralrankers,zhuang2021ensembledistillation}.
+However, there lacks a direct comparison of these two strategies in the context of modern rerankers based on casual language models~\cite{ma2023fine,xu-etal-2025-statespacemodelsarestrongtextrerankers}.